rootdraws/district0x-Grant-Farms/README.md

 <h3><b>Use Case #4 EcoSystem Integrations: Okay, but what if they were GAardeners...your Aavegotchi could be like a little Community GAardener!!!.</b></h3>

-This works well, because it's another point of connection to a healthy community -- Which Aavegotchi supports.
+* This works well, because it's another point of connection to a healthy community -- Which Aavegotchi supports.
-It fits with the pro-social ethos of Aavegotchi, and the Defi ethos of Aave.
+* It fits with the pro-social ethos of Aavegotchi, and the Defi ethos of Aave.
-And Aavegotchis have land coming up -- we really ought to be able to build community gardens on that land for these Grant Projects.
+* And Aavegotchis have land coming up -- we really ought to be able to build community gardens on that land for these Grant Projects.

+I see this as a longer term development possibility, but I think it's cool, and I like how Aavegotchis can be used to transmit value in NFTs.
+They are basically little NFT Tradable Grant Farms.

+<h3><b>Use Case #5 Economic Integrations: The Bridge to the FIAT Art World.</b></h3>

-<h3><b>Use Case #5 ORDO CIVITAS ARATOREM [O.C.A] - [The Secret Society of Master Gardeners.]</b></h3>
+<h3><b>Use Case #6 ORDO CIVITAS ARATOREM [O.C.A] - [The Secret Society of Master Gardeners.]</b></h3>